sterinaldi/raven/README.md

 If you use RaVeN in your research, please cite [Ramírez-Tannus & Rinaldi (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope).

-© 2023 Ste Rinaldi, María Claudia Ramírez-Tannus
+© 2023 Stefano Rinaldi, María Claudia Ramírez-Tannus